-5.1 The only job notifications that are permissible for inclusion in any Society list service are for posts already advertised within Psychologist Appointments.
+5.1 The only job notifications that are permissible for inclusion in any Society list service are for posts already advertised within Jobs in Psychology.
 No other jobs may be advertised.
-If list members provide a link to a full job advert it must link to Psychologist Appointments no other sources.
+If list members provide a link to a full job advert it must link to Jobs in Psychology no other sources.
 List members may not provide a testimonial or endorsement alongside the posting of a job advert.

 6.1 When a list member sends a message to a Society list service, they retain their copyright in that message.
 They also retain their moral right to be identified as the author of the work, and their moral right against derogatory treatment of that message.
 You warrant that the use of material contained in any message that you submit to a Society list service will not infringe the copyright or other intellectual property right belonging to any third party and you hereby accept to indemnify the Society against any damages that are awarded to be paid to any such third party following a breach by you of this warranty.